What to know about the deadly Lisbon funicular crash

 “We all walked out of the carriage on our own two feet.
 The other carriage was full of dead people,” she said, according to the newspaper.

-The youngest person injured was three years old, with the oldest being 65, Castro Martins said.
+The youngest person injured was three years old, with the oldest being 65, Margarida Castro Martins, the director of Lisbon’s Civil Protection service, said.

 Sitra, a Portuguese transport worker’s union, said late Wednesday night that André Jorge Gonçalves Marques, a brake guard who worked for the funicular’s operator CARRIS, died in the crash.
 CARRIS confirmed his death, writing in a statement that Marques was a “dedicated, friendly, smiling professional and always willing to contribute to the greater good.”